Achyles/Machine_Learning_Product_Project/README.md

 This will return recommended courses of the CS department.

 (Note: the ranking and recommendation services is currently only working with the CS department (COMS).
+The review service works on any data existed in the database.
 The service currently runs on collected and pre-trained data.
 We may implement a service to collect and train data when user inputs data.)

 ## Progress and Sprint Plan